 James Benwell retired from his job at the Physic Garden before 1817, when his friend John Ireland penned the letter to the Oxford Journal.
-Although some sources state that he worked there for more than 40 years, he could in fact have only worked a maximum of 37 years (from 1780-1817).
+Although some sources state that he worked there for more than 40 years, he probably only worked there for about 36 years (from 1781-1817).
 That’s still quite an achievement!

 Dr. John Ireland, who organised the sale of James’s portrait and penned the letter to the Oxford Journal, also wrote James Benwell’s obituary.
 Dr. Ireland was an apothecary, matriculated at the university.
 It is just a guess, but perhaps Benwell’s knowledge of plants and herbs was helpful to Dr. Ireland, and that is how they met.
 As well as his support for James Benwell, Ireland also championed a gifted servant, Abram Robertson, who became Savilian Professor of Geometry!

-Albin Roberts Burt and Joseph Skelton, the Oxford printmakers who produced James’s portrait, were very accomplished, and many of their works are in the collection of the British Museum.
-James Wyatt, whose shop on the High St displayed and sold the portrait, had started selling prints in 1811.
-James was Mayor of Oxford from 1842-3 and his shop became a favourite haunt of pre-raphaelite artists, such as Millais.
+Albin Roberts Burt and Joseph Skelton, the Oxford printmakers who produced James Benwell’s portrait, were very accomplished, and many of their works are in the collection of the British Museum.
+James Wyatt, whose shop on the High St displayed and sold the portrait, had branched out from his trade as an accomplished picture framer and carver, and started selling prints in 1811.
+He was Mayor of Oxford from 1842-3 and his shop became a favourite haunt of pre-raphaelite artists, such as Millais.

 In 1819, at the age of 84, James was buried at St. Aldate’s.
 ‘John Ireland, M.D. liberally honoured his memory with a respectable funeral: some of the principal scientific persons, in Oxford, attended his remains, at the Doctor’s request; carrying in their hands sprigs of rosemary, to throw into the grave of this humble son of science.’
 (6)